 The guide brings together a comprehensive visual style along with the reasons and insights behind it.
 With a background in graphic design and print, there are many rules in here I know well.
 There is also quite a few that were new to me.

-The Material design guide goes from the well established design rules governing typography and grids, right through to the latest techniques for responsive design and introduces new best practices for animations and shadows that apply to android, websites, digital signage and even print.
+The Material design guide goes from the well established design rules governing typography and grids, right through to the latest techniques for responsive design and introduces new best practices for animations and shadows that apply to android, websites, digital signage (check out this open source digital signage software) and even print.

 Here are some of our favourites